 Lease and Utility Agreements

 Signing a lease is going to be beneficial to both parties by setting expectations ahead of time.
 Concerning compensation, you can either have a flat-rate monthly lease, or you could split profits.
-If they seem hesitant, sometimes a small cash “signing bonus” – or free vend coupons for their customers – can provide a positive incentive.
+If your location owner seems hesitant, sometimes a small cash “signing bonus” – or free vend coupons for their customers – can provide a positive incentive.
 Take a look at the Sample Land Lease agreement in your downloaded Starter Kit, and feel free to tailor it to your own needs.

 There are a few options on how to deal with the utilities: you could run separate utility lines to the machine, sub-meter from an existing line of service, or simply roll the average cost into the monthly rent agreement.